Luciano Rezzolla

 numerical relativity at the Goethe University Frankfurt.
 His main field of study is the physics and astrophysics of compact objects such as black holes and neutron stars.
 It was announced in 2019 that he had been appointed honorary Andrews Professor of Astronomy at Trinity College Dublin (TCD).
+In 2021, he became Carl W. Fueck Laureatus Chair of Relativistic Astrophysics at Goethe University Frankfurt.
+He was additionally appointed Honorary Professor at New Uzbekistan University in 2024.